 • Pour soup through fine-mesh strainer back into Dutch oven or large pot, pressing on solids to extract soup.
 Discard solids.

 • Stir in remaining 1 ½ cups milk; bring soup to simmer over medium heat.
-Stir in shrimp and Tabasco, if using, and simmer until shrimp are cooked through, 2–3 minutes.
-Season with salt and additional Tabasco to taste.
-Serve with chives, Tabasco and/or red pepper flakes.
+Stir in 1 pound diced shrimp and ½ teaspoon Tabasco, if using, and simmer until shrimp are cooked through, 2–3 minutes.

 Video